-The laws of thermodynamics serve as fundamental principles guiding this field:
+The three laws of thermodynamics serve as fundamental principles guiding this field:

 - The First Law of Thermodynamics (Law of Energy Conservation) states that energy cannot be created or destroyed; it can only change forms or be transferred from one place to another.